 Exchange your absentee ballot for a new one at an elections office; or

 Vote at your polling place using a provisional ballot, if you do not have your original absentee ballot.

 You have the right to get help casting your ballot from anyone you choose, except your employer or union representative.

-You have the right to vote from your vehicle if a disability prevents you from entering a polling place.
+You have the right vote at an accessible polling place.
+Ask your county election official to make sure you are assigned to one.
+You also have the right to vote from your vehicle if a disability prevents you from entering a polling place.
 A friend or relative may ask an election judge to bring your ballot to your car.

 You have the right to have a ballot delivered to you if you are homebound or in a nursing home.
 Your county election official or a nursing home staffer can tell you how.

 You have the right to vote using an absentee ballot, even if you are capable of voting in person on Election Day.
-You may request an absentee ballot from your county election official any time from 75 days preceding Election Day until noon the day before.
+You may request an absentee ballot from your county election official any time from 75 days preceding Election Day until 8pm on Election Day.